Degenerative Disc Disease – Normal Aging Or Disease Condition?

 Is Degenerative Disc Disease Painful?

 Neck and back pain is strongly associated with degenerative disc disease.
-The diseased state of disc degeneration is also associated with sciatica and disc herniation.
+The diseased state of disc degeneration is also associated with sciatica and neck disc herniation and back disc herniation.
 The process of degeneration alters disc height and the mechanics of the rest of the spine and may cause problems with other supporting structures such as muscles and ligaments.
-The long term consequences are spinal stenosis, which is a major cause of pain and disability.
+The long term consequences are spinal stenosis (narrowing of openings that can place pressure on nerves and the spinal cord), which is a major cause of pain and disability.
 The incidence of degenerative disc disease is rising in the population and is the reason for over 90% of all spinal surgeries.

 Studies have found that degenerative changes are noted in people without pain.
 This would not represent a diseased state and is an incidental finding on many x-rays and MRI’s.
 It may be that the process has not yet progressed to a disease state.
 Indeed, a 50,000 mile tire would show signs of wear and tear at 40,000 miles, however, at 20,000 miles, signs of the same wear and tear would not be considered “normal”.